keymetrics/doc-pm2/en/plus/guide/modules.md

 ### Configuration

-Module sometimes offers the possibility to setup some values specified in the Readme file or in the package.json of the root folder.
+Module sometimes offers the possibility to setup some option values.
+They are generally specified in the README or in the package.json in their github repository.

-You can set a value with:
+Set a value with:
 ```bash
 pm2 set module_name:option_name <new_value>
 ```

-These variables are written in `~/.pm2/module_conf.json`.
-All he configuration variables can be displayed with `pm2 conf [your-module-name]`.
+The variables are saved in `~/.pm2/module_conf.json`.
+Configuration variables can be displayed with `pm2 conf [your-module-name]`.
 No restart is needed, the module is automatically restarted.

 ### Manage a module